craftercms/docs/source/site-administrators/studio/box-profiles-configuration.rst

         enterpriseId: Box enterprise id (recommended to be encrypted)
         publicKeyId: Box public key id (recommended to be encrypted)
         privateKey: Actual private key text in a CDATA
-        privateKeyPath: Full path for the private key file
         privateKeyPassword: Password used to decrypt the private key (recommended to be encrypted)
         uploadFolder: Name of the folder where files will be uploaded